 A key to any successful organization is adaptability.
 You never want to find yourself stalled out, unable to implement new strategies and innovations quickly because your backup system isn’t adaptable to the changing needs of your business.
 Your technology should feed your productivity and success; it should never hinder it.

 Another aspect of flexibility is the range of features available to you within that particular solution.
 It’s important to figure out what features are going to make the difference for you.
-Everything from the ease and intuitiveness of the user interface to things like the speed of data recovery, range of additional applications and their support, compliance, reporting, and general customer service, all these and more can govern your decision.
+Everything from the ease and intuitiveness of the user interface to things like your security during file sharing, the speed of data recovery, range of additional applications and their support, compliance, reporting, and general customer service, all these and more can govern your decision.

-Overall, you want a system that integrates well with your current environment, grows with it as you grow, offers a variety of features, is easy to navigate, provides complete protection and rapid recovery, and a product that is managed by a team that always has your back.
+Overall, you want a system that integrates well with your current environment, grows with it as you grow, offers a variety of features, is easy to navigate, provides complete protection and rapid recovery, perhaps even unlimited storage, and a product that is managed by a team that always has your back.

 Cost is often a consideration, especially for small and medium-sized businesses (SMBs).
 However, it’s important to remember that choosing a lower quality solution just to save a little money is going to cost you more in the long run.
 You’ll be dealing with access issues, breakdowns, and poor customer support, among other problems.
 This can lead to inaccessibility, inflexibility during expansion phases, and lagging productivity.

-When determining your budget, make sure you gain a clear understanding of every detail of the pricing structure.
-Make sure you understand your ongoing cost and what this fee offers.
+When determining your budget, don’t rely on estimates or an average cost for services with your cloud backup solution.
+Make sure you gain a clear understanding of every detail of the pricing structure.
+You need to understand your ongoing cost burden and exactly what this fee offers, so there are no surprises.
 Find out how price figures into added apps or future developments, and make sure you have a good handle on any maintenance or data storage fees associated with your backup solution.

 Remember, though, never sacrifice support and security just to save a few dollars.
 It will cost you way too much down the road.
 Get the right backup in place early on and you’ll be able to breathe easy.

 Choose solutions that leverage automation over manual processes.
 You don’t want to be wasting time with mundane tasks to keep your backup plan going.
-The best solutions utilize automated processes to streamline your backup and workflow, so you barely have to think about it.
+The best solutions, especially cloud storage services, utilize automated processes to streamline your backup and workflow, so you barely have to think about it.

 Automation eliminates the risk of human error during backup activities as well.
 As surprising as it may sound, a lot of companies lose data to basic human mistakes, unsaved changes, website updates that don’t save properly, or failed attempts at backup.
 Automating these functions removes the worry and risk of human error and supports you with regular, incremental backups.